Rethinking Code Complexity Through the Lens of Large Language Models: Introduction

 In this paper, we conduct an in-depth empirical study on the relationship between traditional code complexity metrics and LLM performance across multiple code-related tasks.
-To isolate structural complexity from trivial confounding factors, we employ partial correlation analysis to control for code length.
-Our results show that commonly used complexity metrics exhibit no statistically reliable association with LLM performance once length effects are accounted for, revealing a fundamental gap between traditional complexity measures and LLM-perceived difficulty.
+To isolate structural complexity from trivial confounding factors, we perform partial correlation analysis with code length controlled as a covariate.
+Our results show that commonly used complexity metrics exhibit no statistically reliable correlation with LLM performance once length effects are removed, revealing a fundamental gap between classical complexity measures and LLM-perceived difficulty.

 Motivated by this observation, we introduce \ourmetric, a novel metric designed to quantify \emph{LLM-perceived Code Complexity}.
 Our central hypothesis is that the primary source of difficulty for LLMs in code understanding arises from the \emph{nonlinearity of semantic units} inherent in programs.
-Unlike natural language, which is often processed and interpreted in a largely sequential fashion, code exhibits intrinsically non-linear semantics~\citep{anand2024critical}: branching, nesting, and scoping introduce discontinuities in semantic flow, requiring models to reason over multiple, hierarchically organized semantic paths rather than a single linear context.
+Unlike natural language, which is typically interpreted in a largely sequential fashion, source code exhibits intrinsically nonlinear semantic structures~\citep{anand2024critical}.
+Branching, nesting, and scoping introduce discontinuities in semantic flow, requiring models to reason over multiple hierarchically organized semantic paths rather than a single linear context.

-Importantly, LLM difficulty is not determined merely by the presence of non-linear constructs, but by how such constructs compose and interact.
+Importantly, LLM difficulty is not determined merely by the presence of nonlinear constructs, but by how such constructs compose and interact.
 While isolated control-flow elements may pose limited challenges, deeply nested or highly branching structures can substantially increase model uncertainty.
 This suggests that LLM-perceived complexity depends jointly on compositional level and the density of decision points introduced through structural branching.